MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 }
 ```

-We also to need to list the most common characters for the first keypress.
-This is more straightforward.
+We also need to list the most common characters for the first keypress.
+This is rather straightforward.

 <details>
   <summary>Click to see the code</summary>